Makola Market: Historical background

 On 18 August 1979, 55 years after its creation, Makola Market was destroyed.
 The Rawlings government that agreed on the demolition of the centre of trade in Ghana thought that devastating Makola would improve the economy.
 Indeed, there were accusations that various products considered banned in Ghana were being sold in the Makola Market.
 In this way, the market women were accused of Ghana's economic problems.

 Makola Market was featured in the Travel Channel show Anthony Bourdain: No Reservations with Anthony Bourdain in the Ghana episode.
-During the episode, Bourdain walked through the market, where he sampled local wares and enjoyed a condensed milk-toffee drink made with local herbs.
+Bourdain walked through the market, where he sampled local wares and enjoyed a condensed milk-toffee drink made with local herbs.

 Recent development

-At the recent "Ghana at 60" anniversary celebration, African print retailers in Makola Market threatened to boycott the sale of the official cloth used during the celebration due to its huge cost.
+At the "Ghana at 60" anniversary celebration in 2017, African print retailers in Makola Market threatened to boycott the sale of the official cloth used during the celebration due to its huge cost.
 The cloth was being sold at a price of 240 cedis for 12 yd.
 The anniversary logo on the cloth featured three people in an embrace, which signified the unity in diversity of Ghanaians.

 Controversies

-The Minister of Environment, Science, Technology and Innovation, Professor Kwabena Frimpong-Boateng, stated that some traders had resorted to using formalin, a cancer-causing agent, to preserve salted tilapia, commonly known as "koobi".
+In 2017 the Minister of Environment, Science, Technology and Innovation, Professor Kwabena Frimpong-Boateng, stated that some traders had resorted to using formalin, a cancer-causing agent, to preserve salted tilapia, commonly known as "koobi".
 The sellers dismissed the claim, saying that they were shocked to hear it.
 They stated that since the story broke, their sales had been affected since many people refused to purchase it.